PARENT’S GUIDE TO HELPING CHILDREN AND ADOLESCENTS WITH GRIEF AND LOSS

 5. Give the child time and opportunity to talk about their feelings.
 Listen carefully, do not interrupt or censor.
 Be accepting and nonjudgmental.

-6. Avoid euphemisms like lost, passed away, or making references to sleep or long journeys.
+or making references to sleep or long journeys.
 These can be confusing to children and cause fear.

 7. Create opportunities for the child to vent emotions, including anger, guilt, and despair.
 A child should not be discouraged from crying, nor should they be told to display unfelt or uncomfortable emotions.